|

 allows them to design unique luxurious fashion.

-There are many career options out there for graduates of fashion design schools.
+There are many career options out there.

 Some possible careers include: